 Here we have minor league teams that have had the the same nickname as major league teams, and have played simultaneously with them, but have never been affiliated.

 Mission Reds.
 Played in the Pacific Coast League from 1926-1937, but never had a major league parent club, in Cincinnati or otherwise.

 Modesto Reds.
 The first Modesto Reds booted up in 1914, in an era where MLB affiliation was not really a part of the minor leagues.
 Modesto’s first parent club was the St. Louis Browns in 1948.
 As the Reds, the franchise had affiliation stints with six MLB teams, butVenice never the one in Cincinnati.

 Spokane Indians.
-The first version of this identity started in 1903, during the glory days of the Cleveland Naps.
+The first version of this currently-used identity started in 1903, a time when the AL’s Cleveland franchise was called the Naps.
 Spokane has had 10 different stints with MLB parent clubs, but never the one in northern Ohio.

 Tacoma Tigers.
 The first Tacoma Tigers slugged it out in the PCL for a few seasons after the turn of the century, right after the American League’s Detroit club started up.
 The now-Rainiers were called the Tigers from 1980-1994, but they were a Cleveland and Oakland affiliate for all those years.